Wh0rigin/Wh0rigin/README.md

   * 📚Participated in IoT competitions and maker competitions。
   * 🎬Interested in video editing,sometimes edit ASMV.
   * 💠Mainly used cpp,py,go and java,Interested in Rust
+  * 🍭Although I don't know front-end now, I want to use it in the future as a habby in my spare time

   <details>
   <summary><b>My TODO list⚡</b></summary>